The Foreign Language and Area Studies (FLAS) Fellowship Academic Year 2023-24 and Summer 2023 competitions are now open.

 What is a FLAS Fellowship?

 The Foreign Language and Area Studies (FLAS) Fellowship provides undergraduate, graduate, and professional school students with financial support to develop fluency in less commonly taught languages (LCTLs) and expertise in the regions in which these languages are spoken.
-Every year the Center for Global Studies awards between 12-15 fellowships to UW students.

 Based on funding from the U.S. Department of Education, the six National Resource Centers of the University of Washington will offer Academic Year and Summer FLAS Fellowships in the following languages: